 Recommendation from the book:

-- Another result of my reading the book by SQ3R method was summary of main ideas I got from it.
+Another result of my reading the book by the SQ3R method was a summary of the main ideas I got from it.
 I hope it will help in making a decision whether you should spend time on it.

-- It’s necessary to define a limitative stage — bottleneck — and build other processes around it.
+It’s necessary to define a limitation stage — bottleneck — and build other processes around it.

-– Material becomes more valuable as it goes through production chain.
+– The material becomes more valuable as it goes through the production chain.

-– That’s why you should exclude defects on early stages and don’t waste time on processing knowingly wrong materials or tasks.
+– That’s why you should exclude defects in the early stages and don’t waste time on processing knowingly wrong materials or tasks.

 – The system of indices should be balanced.
-Development of one index depresses another important index as a rule.
+The development of one index depresses another important index as a rule.

 – Quantity indices should be compared with quality ones.

-– There are incoming indices which evaluate material or task flow entering a process and outgoing which evaluate its result.
+– There are incoming indices that evaluate material or task flow entering a process and outgoing which evaluate its result.

 – There are also leading indices which forecast future result and allow to make timely decisions.

-- Don’t change indices too often for compatibility of new and old measurement.
+Don’t change indices too often for compatibility of new and old measurements.

-- Lever influence is affecting on others so that company’s result increases.
+Lever influence is affecting others so that company’s result increases.

-- Another method is to make speeches for employees, for example, on meetings or trainings.
+Another method is to make speeches for employees, for example, on meetings or training.

-- Delegation doesn’t free a manger from a responsibility for task fulfilment.
+Delegation doesn’t free a manger from responsibility for task fulfillment.

-- Meetings is the main work for any manager.
+Meetings are the main work for any manager.

 1. Free discussion